2012 United States presidential election in Illinois

+Primary elections

-Democratic
+Democratic primary

-The 2012 Illinois Democratic presidential primary was held on March 20, 2012 in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 2012 presidential election.
+The 2012 Illinois Democratic presidential primary was held on March 20, 2012, in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 2012 presidential election.
 Incumbent president Barack Obama won the primary.
 Obama was running for reelection without a major opponent.

 Obama won all 189 of the state's bound delegates (the state also had 26 superdelegates).

-Republican
+Republican primary

-The 2012 Illinois Republican presidential primary was held on March 20, 2012 in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 2012 presidential election.
+The 2012 Illinois Republican presidential primary was held on March 20, 2012, in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 2012 presidential election.
 For the state-run primaries (Democratic and Republican), turnout was 21.72%, with 1,586,171 votes cast.
-For the general election, turnout was 69.70%, with 5,242,014 votes cast.

 Green

 The 2012 Illinois Green Party Convention was held on February 24, and saw a binding presidential preference vote cast, awarding delegates, as part of the Green Party's state primaries ahead of the 2012 presidential election.

 Unlike the primaries for the major parties, this primary was run by the Green Party of Illinois itself, rather than by the state.